BooleanCat/go-functional/CONTRIBUTING.md

 ## Running tests

-Run tests with `go test -v ./...` from the project root directory.
+Run tests with `make test` from the project root directory.

 Tests are written using Go's `testing` package and helpers are available in `internal/assert`.